pymc-devs/pymc/GOVERNANCE.md

 - Financial interests, such as investments, employment or contracting work, outside of The Project that may influence their work on The Project.
-- Access to proprietary information of their employer that could potentially leak into their work with the Project.
+- Access to proprietary information of their employer that could potentially leak into their work with The Project.

 All members of the Council, BDFL included, shall disclose to the rest of the Council any conflict of interest they may have.
 Members with a conflict of